peakyragnar/hx/README.md

 ## Single-Claim Workflow
 - Use `claim:` in your config and run with `heretix run` as above.
 Outputs persist to SQLite and a single JSON file for easy inspection.
+- See the detailed step‑by‑step guide in `documentation/how-to-run.md` (includes the HTML report and opening it in Chrome).

 ## Tests
 - New harness (default): `uv run pytest -q`